MrColorado35/aikidoderby/README.md

  ### Media
 - Picture of a Sensei Founder comes from https://en.wikipedia.org/wiki/Morihei_Ueshiba
-- All other pictures comes from our Facebook page or has been done by myself.
+- All other pictures come from our Facebook page or has been done by myself.
 - The Youtube video comes from our Youtube profile and has been made by "Sensei's Friend", that is mentioned in video description.